Last updated: December 14th 2017

 Each entrance gate provides access to the grounds and surrounding area.
 These gates would have been in place throughout the history of the Castle to defend against intruders and to levy taxes.

-There have been recent archaeological finds in the rear of the structure and the Slovak government is in the process of analyzing everything they’ve uncovered.
+There have been recent archaeological finds in the rear of the structure.
+The Slovak government is in the process of analyzing everything they’ve uncovered.

 If the weather allows it’s fun to spend a few hours walking around the Castle and enjoying the grounds.
-There are many great views of both downtown Bratislava, Austria, sweeping views of the Danube, and an interesting look at Petrzalka right across the river.
+There are many great views of both downtown Bratislava, Austria, and sweeping views of the Danube.
+You can also enjoy an interesting look at Petrzalka right across the river.

-Be sure to bring a water bottle since there aren’t many places up there besides expensive restaurants.
+Be sure to bring a water bottle.
+There aren’t many places at the castle complex to grab a drink besides expensive restaurants.

-Guided tours and entrance to Bratislava Castle itself can be arranged at many different locations across the grounds.
+Guided tours and entrance to Bratislava Castle itself can be arranged at different locations across the grounds or at the tourist office in the Old Town.

-Of all the quirky and off the beaten path things to do in the city the Blue Church Bratislava is definitely the most popular.
+Of all the quirky and off the beaten path things to do in Bratislava the Blue Church is definitely the most popular.

 Built in 1908 the Church of St Elisabeth as it’s locally known is an interesting structure to check out while you’re wondering around downtown.
 Only a 5-10 minute walk from the heart of the Old Town, the Blue Church Bratislava is definitely something you’re going to want to check out.